 Most tours start at 2:00pm from Castle Street and last at least 90 minutes.
 The cost is £5 and includes a guidebook to the cellars.

 Proceeds go to WAS (registered charity 1143524) to pay for new archaeology.
 To ensure there are spaces on a tour, call 01797-224446 or e-mail email@example.com.
 Tours will go ahead rain or shine.

 The tour will take you down old cellar steps.
 Access can also be slightly awkward.
 So please wear sensible shoes.
 You may want to bring a torch but it is not necessary.

 If you have a party of at least 15, we can arrange private tours on any day of the week, at the standard charge.

 Special Heritage Open Day Tours of the Cellars Under Blackfiars Barn

-On Saturday, 10 September 2016, WAS will be conducting free tours on behalf of the National Trust of Winchelsea’s grandest cellar, a three-chambered vault which is not normally open to the public.
+On Sunday, 10 September 2017, WAS will be conducting free tours as part of Heritage Open Days on behalf of the National Trust of Winchelsea’s grandest cellar, a three-chambered vault which is not normally open to the public.
 The cellar has some very rare medieval ship graffiti.
 WAS volunteers were involved in the clearing and recording of the graffiti, and can give you an unrivalled commentary.
 You will also be able to see reconstructions of the above-ground medieval building and the cellar.
 And you can hear about the huge deposit of ceramic debris that was found in the cellar, the largest in the South East, which WAS is also involved in the sorting and cataloguing.